H4NM/Groppy/README.md

 ## Features

 - Create and test regex
+- Query data from an elasticsearch REST API.
+  - Select a field to retrieve data from, create a query (e.g. tags: "_grokparsefailure")
+  - Auto discovers available indices and fields
+  - HTTP Basic auth, API-Token, SSL Cert
-- Load local files such as log filesregex matching (Filters for unique rows)
+- Load local text files
+  - Filter to load unique rows
 - Load local grok patterns
-- Save created regex pattern to grok patterns file
-- Test loaded or created grok patterns against data to get statistics on grok pattern applicabiltiy and efficiency
+- Test grok patterns to see how applicable they are
+  - Tests every pattern towards every row
-- Filter grok patterns to only test a selected group or instances
+  - Filter which grok patterns that should be tested (include/exclude)
-- Query data from an elasticsearch cluster.
-Support selecting a field to retrieve data from, create a query (e.g. tags: "_grokparsefailure"), HTTP Basic auth, API-Token.
+- Export grok patterns
 - Dark and Light mode

 ### Light Mode